 Coarse White Hominy Grits

-Coarse White Hominy Grits milled from nixtamalized organic white corn.
-Stone-ground and freshly milled to order, then shipped to you.
+Our USDA Certified Organic Coarse White Hominy Grits are milled from nixtamalized organic white corn and nothing else.
+They are stone-ground and freshly milled to order, then shipped to you.

 These are the real deal hominy grits, not just regular grits parading as hominy grits.